 What to Look for in a Nail Grinder

-While often regarded as safer and more effective than traditional clippers, nail grinders do have their drawbacks, and these should be taken into consideration when choosing the right one for your pooch.
+While often regarded as safer and more effective than traditional clippers, dog toenail grinders do have their drawbacks, and these should be taken into consideration when choosing the right one for your pooch.

 First of all, the fact that they are motor-powered means that they can be quite noisy, which can be quite alarming for your dog.
-Therefore, choosing a grinder that offers a low decibel range is a good place to start.
+Therefore, choosing a grinder that offers a low decibel range is an excellent place to start.

 You also want to consider the vibrations caused by the grinding, as some dogs may be spooked by this too.
-It’s important that you shop around a bit before settling on a grinder to ensure you get the right one for your dog.
+You must shop around a bit before settling on a grinder to ensure you get the right one for your dog.

 How to Use a Nail Grinder